 At the American Museum of Natural History in New York City, there is an exhibit titled “How to get bitten by a snake”.
-It’s a cute diorama featuring multiple ways to put yourself in danger from snake bites.
+It’s a cute diorama featuring multiple ways to put yourself in danger from snake bites (see below for pictures).
 At 10 years old, my imaginative mind thought every snake was a rattlesnake or cobra, so it made an indelible impression.
 To this day, I’m still wary of where I put my unprotected hands and feet.
 For some reason, a message saying “here’s how to be stupid” has a greater effect than “don’t be stupid”.
 Maybe it’s because people don’t like to be told what to do and automatically rebel against authority.
 Or maybe that’s just me.

 In 2007, when webisodes were a new entertainment media, one of my favorites was called “You Suck At Photoshop”.
 It follows the humorously tragic life of “Donny Hoyle”, a digital artist with amazing skill at editing digital images and ineptitude at personal relationships.
 I watched it for the humor but accidentally became educated in layers, transforms, colors, etc. The series succeeds at being both entertaining and subversively educational.
 I admire it greatly.